EU regulators to investigate Casino, Intermarche's purchasing alliance

-BRUSSELS (Reuters) - EU antitrust regulators on Monday opened an investigation into Casino (CASP.PA) and Intermarche’s purchasing alliance on concerns that the two French supermarkets may be colluding in breach of the bloc’s competition rules.
+BRUSSELS, Nov 4 (Reuters) - EU antitrust regulators on Monday opened an investigation into Casino and Intermarche’s purchasing alliance on concerns that the two French supermarkets may be colluding in breach of the bloc’s competition rules.

 The move by the European Commission followed dawn raids of the supermarkets in February and May this year.